-The John Schofield Trust offers a range of masterclasses on a variety of subjects, some public and some run exclusively for our current and former mentees.
+The John Schofield Trust offers a range of masterclasses on a variety of subjects, some public and some offered exclusively to our Fellows.

-We do not charge for these masterclasses, and we are greatly indebted to our our speakers, who give us their time for free.
+We do not charge for attendance, and are greatly indebted to our speakers who offer their time for free.

 Since the start of the COVID-19 pandemic, we have run online masterclasses twice a month to keep mentees in touch with each other and across the issues being discussed in the industry.